awsdocs/nice-dcv-admin-guide/doc_source/setting-up-production.md

 1. \(Optional\) Add the ISV port number in the second line in the file, which starts with `ISV`, by adding `port=port_number`\.

-   If you do not want to specify an ISV port, omit `port=port_number`\.
-If you do not specify a port, a random port is used\.
+   If you don't want to specify an ISV port, omit `port=port_number`\.
+If you don't specify a port, a random port is used\.
 Using a random port might cause conflicts with your firewall configuration\.

 1. Save and close the file\.